-- 1. Set the On/Off switch to OFF (O). - 2.
-Pull the regulator knob out and turn counterclockwise to set the outlet pressure to zero. - 3.
-Remove the air tool or accessory. - Pull ring on safety valve allowing air to bleed from the tank until tank pressure is approximately 20 psi.
-Release safety valve ring. - Drain water from air tank by opening drain valve on bottom of tank.
+- 1. Set the On/Auto/Off lever to "OFF" and unplug unit. - 2.
+AWARNING Risk of Flying Objects.
+Pull the regulator knob out and turn counter-clockwise to set the outlet pressure to zero when removing hose or accessories to prevent hose backlash. - 3.
+Remove the air tool or accessory. - 4.
+Pull ring on safety valve allowing air to bleed from the tank until tank pressure is approximately 20 psi.
+Release safety valve ring.

-Water will condense in the
+5. Drain water from air tank by opening drain valve (counter-clockwise) on bottom of tank.

-air tank.
+Risk of Bursting.
+Water will condense in the air tank.
 If not drained, water will corrode and weaken the air tank causing a risk of air tank rupture.

-After the water has been drained, close the drain valve.
+6. After the water has been drained, close the drain valve (clockwise).
 The air compressor can now be stored.

 NOTE: If drain valve is plugged, release all air pressure.
-The valve can then be removed, cleaned, the reinstalled.
+The valve can then be removed, cleaned, and then reinstalled.